VictoriaMetrics/VictoriaMetrics/README.md

 1. [Install Go](https://golang.org/doc/install).
 The minimum supported version is Go 1.12.
 2. Run `make victoria-metrics` from the root folder of the repository.
-   It will build `victoria-metrics` binary and put it into the `bin` folder.
+   It builds `victoria-metrics` binary and puts it into the `bin` folder.

 #### Production build

 1. [Install docker](https://docs.docker.com/install/).
 2. Run `make victoria-metrics-prod` from the root folder of the repository.
-   It will build `victoria-metrics-prod` binary and put it into the `bin` folder.
+   It builds `victoria-metrics-prod` binary and puts it into the `bin` folder.

 #### ARM build

-ARM builds may run on Raspberry Pi or on [energy-efficient ARM servers](https://blog.cloudflare.com/arm-takes-wing/).
+ARM build may run on Raspberry Pi or on [energy-efficient ARM servers](https://blog.cloudflare.com/arm-takes-wing/).

 #### Development ARM build

 1. [Install Go](https://golang.org/doc/install).
 The minimum supported version is Go 1.12.
 2. Run `make victoria-metrics-arm` or `make victoria-metrics-arm64` from the root folder of the repository.
-   It will build `victoria-metrics-arm` or `victoria-metrics-arm64` binary respectively and put it into the `bin` folder.
+   It builds `victoria-metrics-arm` or `victoria-metrics-arm64` binary respectively and puts it into the `bin` folder.

 #### Production ARM build

 1. [Install docker](https://docs.docker.com/install/).
 2. Run `make victoria-metrics-arm-prod` or `make victoria-metrics-arm64-prod` from the root folder of the repository.
-   It will build `victoria-metrics-arm-prod` or `victoria-metrics-arm64-prod` binary respectively and put it into the `bin` folder.
+   It builds `victoria-metrics-arm-prod` or `victoria-metrics-arm64-prod` binary respectively and puts it into the `bin` folder.

 #### Pure Go build (CGO_ENABLED=0)

 `Pure Go` mode builds only Go code without [cgo](https://golang.org/cmd/cgo/) dependencies.
-This is experimental mode, which may result in lower compression ratio and slower decompression performance.
+This is an experimental mode, which may result in a lower compression ratio and slower decompression performance.
 Use it with caution!

 1. [Install Go](https://golang.org/doc/install).
 The minimum supported version is Go 1.12.
 2. Run `make victoria-metrics-pure` from the root folder of the repository.
-   It will build `victoria-metrics-pure` binary and put it into the `bin` folder.
+   It builds `victoria-metrics-pure` binary and puts it into the `bin` folder.

 #### Building docker images

 Run `make package-victoria-metrics`.
-It will build `victoriametrics/victoria-metrics:<PKG_TAG>` docker image locally.
+It builds `victoriametrics/victoria-metrics:<PKG_TAG>` docker image locally.
 `<PKG_TAG>` is auto-generated image tag, which depends on source code in the repository.
 The `<PKG_TAG>` may be manually set via `PKG_TAG=foobar make package-victoria-metrics`.